gunrock/docsify/docs/hive_phase2/hive_louvain_phase2.md

 ## Summary of Results

-The application has a segmentation fault is currently nonfunctional.
+The application has a segmentation fault and is currently nonfunctional.

 ## Summary of Gunrock Implementation